Oil and gas upstream

 Additions to oil reserves are expected to be driven through both organic and inorganic growth.
 Growth in KMG’s reserves will rely on the implementation of exploration projects onshore and within the Kazakhstan sector of the Caspian Sea, and going forward, with further exploration in licenses operated by our subsidiaries.
 In 2019, KMG’s portfolio was comprised of 16 exploration projects, of which 8 were offshore and 8 onshore.

-KMG is conducting comprehensive studies of Kazakhstan’s sedimentary basins to assess their oil and gas potential and build a portfolio of promising blocks for subsoil use.
-In 2019, we completed the models of the Ustyurt-Bozashin sedimentary basin’s petroleum system and the Pre-Caspian sedimentary basin flanks (North, East and South), along with the tectonic-sedimentary model of the South Turgay sedimentary basin.
+For the purposes of ensuring implementation of the development strategy, KMG is conducting comprehensive studies of Kazakhstan’s sedimentary basins to assess their oil and gas potential and build a portfolio of promising blocks for subsoil use.
+In 2020, we completed the models of the South Torgai sedimentary basin, in addition to the earlier completed Pre-Caspian, Ustyurt-Bozashin and Mangyshlak sedimentary basin models.
+Besides, the structural tectonic model of the Shu-Sarysu sedimentary basin was constructed, efforts to model the sedimentary basin are in progress.

-A portfolio of five new promising subsoil use projects was built, including 15 projects for inclusion in the National Acreage Management Programme and five projects for state geological surveys in accordance with Kazakhstan’s Subsoil and Subsoil Use Code.
+A portfolio of new promising subsoil use projects was built, including 3 projects for inclusion in the National Acreage Management Programme (NAMP).
+The pool of promising projects was prepared for receiving contracts and conducting state geological surveys in accordance with the Subsoil and Subsoil Use Code.

 Oil transportation by trunk pipelines